Bridge Academy Maine Summer Academy

 Important Forms Below

-Dress Code - There is no specific dress code required during the Summer Academy event, but it is likely that the Chamberlain Challenge and at least one employer tour will require closed-toe shoes to participate.
-Please also remember that you are representing the Bridge Academy Maine program at these campuses and employer tours, and should not wear anything inappropriate.
+• Dress Code - There is no specific dress code required during the Summer Academy event, but we recommend you bring comfortable shoes as we will be walking around multiple college campuses over the course of the two days.
+Please also remember that you are representing the Bridge Academy Maine program at these campuses, and should not wear anything inappropriate.
 For example, pants or shorts with an appropriate shirt or polo would be perfectly fine.

-Bedding and Other Items for Residence Hall Rooms – We ask that students prepare to at least bring their sheets, blankets, and pillows to use during their overnight stay in the residence hall rooms (twin-size beds).
+• Bedding and Other Items for Residence Hall Rooms – We ask that students bring their own sheets, blankets, and pillows to use during their overnight stay in the residence hall rooms.
 We will have very limited bedding available in case of emergencies.
-Additionally, please plan to bring a towel, washcloths, and toiletries you will need as well (toilet paper and paper towels will be available).
-Here is a link to an EMCC video tour of Kineo Hall, where we will be staying.
+Additionally, please plan to bring a towel, washcloths, and toiletries you will need (toilet paper and paper towels will be available).

-Spending Money – The main costs of the event will be covered by Bridge Academy Maine, however, it may help to have some additional personal spending money available for night-time activities and campus stores during college tours.
+• Spending Money – The main costs of the event will be covered by Bridge Academy Maine, however, it may help to have some additional personal spending money available for things like campus stores during college tours and any fun activities scheduled during the event (for example, going to the arcade/bowling alley last year).There will be more updated information leading up to the event, in addition to other potential requests/tasks to complete, so please be sure to stay on the lookout for those emails in the coming weeks.
+Thank you!

-If you have questions, please reach out to Lana or Bruce at Foster CTE Center
+If you have questions, please reach out to Bruce at Foster CTE Center

 Bridge Academy Maine